-The PCI Target has a variety of options for user customization.
-A special package is included with the source design files that defines a list of variables that allow the user to optimize the macro for their particular application.
-Table 12 lists the variables and their meaning.
+The PCI Target+DMA Master has a variety of options for user customization.
+Included with the source design files is a special package that defines a list of variables which allow the user to optimize the macro for their particular application.
+Table 14 lists the variables and their meaning.